SchweizerischeBundesbahnen/journey-maps-client/README.md

 * You have to include `main-es2015.js` and/or `main-es5.js` in your application to get the custom element working.
 * Angular `@Input` properties are converted to attributes.
 The names are converted to dash-separated lowercase.
 Example `@Input() apiKey` is converted to `api-key.`
 * Angular `@Output` are dispatched as HTML custom events.
 (See sample code for example)
+* At the moment you cannot overwrite the marker overlay with a custom template.
+(As it is possible with `ng-template` for the Angular version.)